IlyaZu/lesser-remnants/README.md

 ## Notable Changes

 This is not the complete list of changes (see the git history for that) but a highlight of changes that might not be readily apparent.

 ### Simplified Victory Conditions

 <strong>Final War has been removed.</strong>

 One of great things about Master of Orion is that it realised that cleaning up the map after you had already won is really boring.
 So the victory condition is outnumbering your opponents 2:1 (either by yourself or as a coalition) - thus removing the later boring third of the game.

 Allowing AI players to rebel against the council in Remnants of the Precursors fundamentally undermines this.
 This is now removed.

-Likewise allowing the Human player to rebel against the council put you back in the same boring degenerate state.
+Likewise allowing the Human player to rebel against the council puts you back in the same boring degenerate state.
-While I understand that this gives the player an opportunity for "revenge", which help to make the experience of losing more palatable, I think there is value in leaving the sting of defeat un-balmed, which makes it a better teachable moment and a more memorable experience.
+While I understand that this gives the player an opportunity for "revenge", which helps to make the experience of losing more palatable, I think there is value in leaving the sting of defeat un-balmed, which makes it a better teachable moment and a more memorable experience.
 This is also now removed.

 <strong>Alliance Victory has been removed.</strong>